Netherlands, Germany & Belgium | Cycling Adventure | Adult Only

 7 days / 6 nights

-Holland’s tulips, windmills, and canals are quick to capture the imagination.
-While those are spectacular, they are only a small part of what the Netherlands has to offer.
+The Netherlands tulips, windmills, and canals are quick to capture the imagination.
+While those are spectacular, they are only a small part of what a Netherlands Bike Tour has to offer.
 This seven-day multisport adventure from Amsterdam to Germany dives deep into the rest of the experience.
 Kayak through the canals of Amsterdam.
 Sip wine at Maastricht’s wineries overlooking hillside vineyards.
 Cycle along the trails that the impressionist masters walked for inspiration.
 Wander museums both indoor and out, filled with masterpieces from the world’s most famous artists.
 Stay at a castle made into a hotel, and see medieval cathedrals along the way.
-Savor Holland’s eclectic cuisine and hop across the border to savor German and Belgian gastronomy.
+Savor the Netherlands eclectic cuisine and hop across the border to savor German and Belgian gastronomy.
 This multisport adventure takes you by bicycle and foot from Amsterdam’s colorful tulip markets to Aachen’s famous cathedral.

 With over 19,000 miles of bike paths, why not see the country like the locals do: by bike?
-This multisport adventure puts you behind the handlebars for a ground-level look at Holland, eastern Belgium, and western Germany.
+This multisport adventure puts you behind the handlebars for a ground-level look at the Netherlands, eastern Belgium, and western Germany.
 Along with cycling through rolling hills of sun-splashed vineyards, vibrant green pastures, and juniper-scented heaths, this tour takes you deep into the history of the region.
 Visit the stunning Aachen Cathedral built by Charlemagne in 805, the oldest cathedral in northern Europe or take in the art of the masters at the Arnhem Open Air Museum.
 At the end of the day, relax in luxurious accommodations complete with pools, sauna, and world-class restaurants.

 - Paddle through the canals of Amsterdam in the shadow of Amsterdam’s famous windmills.